 Even when keeping an eye on your spam scores, it’s a good idea to monitor the number of spam complaints you receive from your subscriber base.
 Determine if there’s a pattern, and cut any tactics you think may be responsible for causing more people to flag you as spam.
 Take spam complaints seriously, because if you get too many, it could mean the end of your email marketing campaign.
 For more info, see our post, Why do Emails Go to Spam?

 - 35-50% of sales go to the first-responding vendor.

 - Following up within an hour increases your chances of success by 7x.

 - Salespeople spend an average of 13 hours per week on email.

 10. Unsubscribe rate.

 Though potentially less punitive, unsubscribe rates are still something to watch closely.
 When someone unsubscribes from your email newsletter, it means they’re no longer interested in your content.
 Sometimes, this can’t be helped—people develop new interests and move on.
 But most of the time, this is directly or indirectly your fault.
-It could be a drop in content quality, sending emails too frequently, or emailing irrelevant content to your subscribers.
+It could be a drop in content quality, sending emails too frequently, using the wrong email newsletter templates, or emailing irrelevant content to your subscribers.

 11. List membership.